nopara73/ZeroLink/README.md

 A ban SHOULD time out after one month.

 To find the optimal severity of utxo banning the attacker's Initial Bitcoin Requirements and Attack Costs are helpful metrics.
 These metrics are calculated in this document by assuming one bitcoin Tumbler denomination, $1 network transaction fees and that the attacker is willing to keep up the attack for one day.
-The most sophisticated attacker can delay the execution of a round maximum up to three minutes.
+The most sophisticated attacker can delay the execution of a round by a maximum of up to three minutes.
 Therefore there can be a minimum of `24h*(60m/3m)=`480 rounds per day an attacker must to disrupt.
 For simplicity this document assumes a malicious Alice only registered one utxo.
 If there are any other utxos Alice registered with, the same ban applies to them.

 #### Severity 0: No utxo banning